-But we made these puppets in my oldest daughter’s kindergarten class and we still have her funny bald purple pop-up puppet and I thought this would be a perfect holiday activity that would yield something lasting, either to keep or give as a gift.
+But we made these pop-up puppets in my oldest daughter‘s kindergarten class and we still have her funny bald purple pop-up puppet and I thought making a pop-up puppet would be a perfect holiday activity that would yield something lasting, either to keep or give as a gift.

 I was right.

 Read no further if you want a quick DIY activity.
-This one is pretty involved.
+This pop-up puppet one’s pretty involved.